opengeospatial/geopackage/spec.md

 There SHALL be a {Raster|Tile TableName}_rt_metadata table or view for each rasters or tiles table in a GeoPackage defined with the columns described in table 40 below.

-> NOTE 1:  This table naming convention is adopted from RasterLite [B13].
+> NOTE 1:  This table naming convention is adopted from [RasterLite] (https://www.gaia-gis.it/fossil/librasterlite/index).

 The data in a row record in this table refers to the raster in the r_raster_column column in the {Raster|Tile TableName}table for the record with a rowed equal to the row_id_value primary key column value.

-> NOTE2: In an SQLite implementation, the rowid value is always equal to the value of a single-column primary key on an integer column [B30].
+> NOTE2: In an SQLite implementation, the rowid value is always equal to the value of a single-column primary key on an [integer column] (http://www.sqlite.org/lang_createtable.html#rowid).
 Althought not stated in the SQLite documentation, testing has not revealed a case where rowed values on a table with any primry key column(s) defined are changed by a database reorganization performed by the VACUUM SQL command.

 The `compr_qual_factor` column value indicates the image quality of that raster on a scale from 1 (lowest) to 100 (highest) for rasters compressed with a lossy compression algorithm.
 It is always